Cognigy/Documentation/docs/insights/dashboards/live-agent.md

 ### Avg.
 Resolution Time

-Indicates the average difference between when a user request is escalated to a human agent and when the human agent resolves the conversation.
+This displays the average time needed to resolve a conversation, after a user has escalated it to a human agent.

 Source table: